-7.3 Statistics
+7.3 Information

-The third section in the navigation includes some statistics about the running pDLNA installation.
+The third section in the navigation includes some various information about the running pDLNA installation.

 While figure 7.3 shows information about the process itself (including for instance memory and cpu usage), figure 7.3 delivers information about the amount and size of media items included in the media library.